-If your cat remains reluctant to use its bed, you should put an item of clothing in there.
+If your cat remains reluctant to use her bed, you should put an item of clothing in there.
 This can be alternated every day to avoid bad smells.
 The presence of your scent will be appealing to your pet.

 A feline-friendly home will have an unmistakable aroma.
-It’s best to step up your cleaning regime.
+It’s advisable to step up your cleaning regime.
 Just because you no longer notice the smell, it doesn’t mean that it’s not there.